hblakely/hblakely/README.md

 mathematical challenges via projeceueler.com.
 In addition to making my code more efficient, I am practicing with a number of full-stack tools, the newest to me being Docker.

+  Soon I hope to jump back into the ever-changing world of Software Engineering, and potentially with a new team.
+I'm using my time to build my skills, and to explore new and interesting possibilities in employment.

 -------------------------------------